A-Yucel/data-science-resources/README.md

 # Data Science Resources
-This is a repository containing resources for learning Data Science, Machine Learning.
-Our aim to collect in one single place high-quality resouces and learning materials to help you master this subject.
-Most of the courses here are from top university all around the world, we tried collecting best materials and to avoid a large list of unstructured resources we hand-picked the courses which we consider the best, and structured this repository in a manner that is easy to navigate and find you want.
+This is a repository containing resources for learning Data Science and Machine Learning.
+Our aim is to collect in one single place high-quality resouces and learning materials to help you master this subject.
+Most of the resources are from top university all around the world, we tried collecting best materials and to avoid a large list of unstructured resources we hand-picked the courses which we consider the best in each subject, and structured this repository in a manner that is easy to navigate and find you want.

 ## Index
 * [Mathematics for Data Science](#mathematics-for-data-science)